Island Communities - Each One is very Unique

 Where is the Beach?

 At the south end of the island, before you reach the jetty, you will see Nokomis Beach.
 This beach is the only public beach on Casey Key.
 There are several restrooms, and there are also lifeguards on duty, but bring your food and drinks.
-No commercial activity also means that there are no restaurants, shops or concession stands.
+No commercial activity means that there are no restaurants, shops or concession stands.

 Real Estate on Casey Key